Horsegirl

-Horsegirl is an American rock band from Chicago, Illinois.
-The band members are Nora Cheng, Penelope Lowenstein, and Gigi Reece.
-The group is currently signed to Matador Records.
+Horsegirl is an American rock band from Chicago, Illinois, made up of Nora Cheng, Penelope Lowenstein, and Gigi Reece.

+In 2021, the group signed to Matador Records.
+In 2022, they released their debut studio album, Versions of Modern Performance.
+In 2025, they released their second studio album, Phonetics On and On.

+Biography

 The group originated in 2019 and they self-released their first song, "Forecast", that year.
 The group released their first EP, Horsegirl: Ballroom Dance Scene et cetera, through Sonic Cathedral Recordings in 2020.
 Paste named the EP one of the 25 best EP's of 2020.

 In November 2021, the group released another song, "Billy", their first on Matador Records.
 The song was named one of Rolling Stone's "Songs You Need to Know".
 Alongside the song, the group released a cover of Minutemen's song "History Lesson – Part II".

-On June 3, 2022 the band released their debut album, Versions of Modern Performance, via Matador.
+On June 3, 2022, the band released their debut album, Versions of Modern Performance, via Matador.

+In November 2024, the band released the single "2468" and announced the release of their upcoming studio album, Phonetics On and On, produced by Cate Le Bon.
+They shared three additional singles prior to the album's release on February 14, 2025: "Julie", "Switch Over", and "Frontrunner".